dominodatalab/reference-project-local-customqa/README.md

 You must set your [Workspace volume size to 20GB](https://docs.dominodatalab.com/en/latest/user_guide/0ea71e/change-the-workspace-volume-size/) before running the code to ensure that there is enough space to store the model.

+Note: you must run the Llama_Qdrant_RAG.ipynb to initialise the Qdrant vector database prior to deploying the Model.
+You should also deploy the model and copy across the model URL and access token to the API_streamlit_app.py before deploying it.

 ### Environment Requirements